 Sally Stein.
-Migrant Mother, Migrant Gender: Reconsidering Dorothea Lang’s Iconic Portrait of Maternity.
+Migrant Mother, Migrant Gender: Reconsidering Dorothea Lange’s Iconic Portrait of Maternity.
 London: Mack, 2020.
 117 pp.

 Review by Margaret Olin